Youssef-74/Computer-Vision-Nanodegree/Facial Keypoint Detection/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Project Instructions
-The project will be broken up into a few main parts in four Python notebooks, only Notebooks 2 and 3 (and the models.py file) will be graded:
+The project will be broken up into a few main parts :

 - Notebook 1 (Load and Visualize Data) : Loading and Visualizing the Facial Keypoint Data